Search GMO Answers

 Researchers found that GMOs have the same nutrition and composition as non-genetically modified crops and have no links to new allergies, cancer, celiac or other diseases.
 So, are GMOs safe to eat?

 Are GMOs Causing a Decline in Bees?

 There is no evidence that GMOs have caused the decline in bees or other pollinators.
-The sudden and widespread disappearances of adult honey bees from hives, termed Colony Collapse Disorder (CCD), became a national concern almost 10 years ago.
+The sudden and widespread disappearances of adult honey bees from hives, termed Colony Collapse Disorder (CCD), became a national concern more than 10 years ago.
 Claims circulated that certain GMO crops harm bees.
 These assertions have been refuted by the mainstream scientific community. ...

 Why GMOs Don't Cause Cancer

 This post was originally published on Forbes on June 1, 2016.
 Post written by Michael Stebbins.
 Michael Stebbins is the manager of communications and programs for the Council for Biotechnology Information and a GMO Answers spokesperson.
 (Image Credit: GMO Answers) More than one million people in the United States get cancer each year and many people have questions about whether consumption of genetically modified organisms (GMOs) or the foods derived from them is associated with increased risk.
 To help address these important questions, we consulted Dr. Kevin ...

 What is Bt?
 Bt is short for Bacillus thuringiensis (Bt), a bacterium in the genus Bacillus.
 Members of the genus Bacillus are generally considered soil bacteria, and Bt is common in terrestrial habitats including soil, living and dead insects, insect feces, granaries, and on the surfaces of plants.
 Bt occurs in nature predominantly as spores that can disseminate widely throughout the environment.
 The diversity within B. thuringiensis is reflected in the fact that more than 60 serotypes and hundreds of different subspecies have been described.
 The two most widely used in ...